TheRohans/qi/README.md

 ### Quick Start (Developer)

 Using `--enable-debug` will build qi with debugging symbols enabled, and it also activates a macro that does some logging (see [the manual](doc/manual.md#developers-guide) for more information).

 ## Licensing

 QEmacs was released under the GNU Lesser General Public License v2 (read the accompanying LICENSE file) so Qi is as well.

-- Qi is copyright 2013 [The Rohans][rohans]
+- Qi is Copyright 2013 [The Rohans][rohans]
-- QEmacs is copyright 2002 Fabrice Bellard.
+- QEmacs is Copyright 2002 Fabrice Bellard.

 [qi]: http://en.wikipedia.org/wiki/Qi
 [rohans]: http://therohans.com